Phillip Louis (Phil) Perew

 Phillip Louis (Phil) Perew (1862–1946) was a Canadian-American inventor, entrepreneur, and showman of Tonawanda, New York.
+He patented an eclectic mix of inventions included a towing system for canal-boats, a cigar cutter and lighter, an advertising device (mechanical man), a dish-washing machine and mechanical toys.

+Early life

-He was born Philippe Louis Proulx at Trois-Rivières in Quebec, Canada in 1862 to father, Louis Proulx aka Perew (1834–1913) and mother, Léocadie Gauthier.
+He was born Philippe Louis Proulx at Trois-Rivières in Quebec, Canada East in 1862 to father, Louis Proulx aka Perew (1834–1913) and mother, Léocadie Gauthier.

 After his mother's death, he emigrated to the United States when he was about 17 years old in 1879 with his father and his many brothers and sisters.
 His father was a lake boat captain and settled his family in the Goose Island section of Tonawanda.
 Phil followed his father onto the Great Lakes as a lake boat captain.
 A lake boat captain could only work his trade about six months of the year since foul weather and the freezing of the lakes prevented lake commerce during late fall, winter, and early spring.

 During the off season Phil busied himself inventing, running hotels, and promoting sporting events.
 He became a major owner and landlord of much of the real estate in Goose Island section of Tonawanda.
 Phil married but had no children.

 Inventions

-Phil Perew inventions were quite eclectic including a Roundabout (Merrygoround), a towing system for canal-boats, a cigar cuter and lighter, an advertising device (mechanical man), a butter blender, a dish-washing machine, a hydroaeroplane, a mechanical toy, and a roller screen for windows.
+Phil Perew inventions were quite eclectic including a Roundabout (Merrygoround), a towing system for canal-boats, a cigar cutter and lighter, an advertising device (mechanical man), a butter blender, a dish-washing machine, a hydroaeroplane, a mechanical toy, and a roller screen for windows.
 Phil's inventions involved mechanical mechanisms and in some cases the application of electrical motive force.